Address: 2645 West Peterson Avenue,

 Free medications are also provided by the clinic pharmacy.
 There is a limited formulary which you can see when you are in the clinic.
 Patients can also be referred to Wal-Mart, Meijer, or Target Discount Drug programs.

-1. Eye clinic for Diabetics once per month
+1. Eye clinic for Diabetes once per month

 2. Quarterly dermatology clinic